liAmirali/lifeSimulator/README.md

 We treat like a bunch of if else statements.
 If you felt hungry, then eat food!
 Or if you're out of money, go to work!
 That's what 600-BC philosophers were looking for, the causality!<br>
 Our behavior are based on our personality, right?
 What are our personalities?
 What are they in a code?
 Well, they can be a lot of complicated key-value pairs in the defined object of us.
 The key-value pairs can be passed into functions and return some result and that's how we behave in different situations.
 <br><br><br>
 I may add more things to this Philosophy Time section over time.
-Be
+Be more thoughtful about this.
+This complicated thing we are living in may just be a thought, or a code snippet, or illusion, or a game, nobody knows...